mks-6

 review:

-functional redundancy between MKS and NPHP modules.
-Double mutants of
+redundancy between MKS and NPHP modules.
+Double mutants of mks-6 with nphp-4

-mks-6 with nphp-4 show severe ciliogenesis defects not observed in
+show severe ciliogenesis defects not observed in single mutants.

 action: ACCEPT

-interaction between MKS-6 and NPHP-4.
-Joint disruption of MKS module
+between MKS-6 and NPHP-4.
+Joint disruption of MKS module proteins with NPHP-4

 supported_by: